bpainter/sass-workshop/README.md

 # Modular & Maintainable Sass Workshop

-Given at MinneWeb Conference on April 16th, 2013.

 So you can start tinkering immediately you should create an account at [CodePen.io](http://codepen.io/collection/ocevd).
 All examples will be available during the workshop so you can follow along and experiment.

 A secondary set of static files will be provided after the workshop.
 You can download them from [Github.com](http://github.com/bpainter/sass-workshop).